libmapper/libmapper/README.markdown

 no special handling of multiple devices sending to one receiver, and the values are simply interleaved, whereas what is intended is probably some combining function such as addition, multiplication, or thresholding.
-It may however be possible to solve this latter issue by using some form of receiver-side routers which can handle expressions containing multiple input variables.
-As an explanation for why we have not yet handled the case of many-to-one mapping, we feel that in practise it is actually quite rare to have a case where such a combining function should be arbitrarily modifiable by a user.
+It will be possible to solve this latter issue by using some form of receiver-side routers which can handle expressions containing multiple input variables (See future plans below).
+Many-to-one mapping functionality was not an immediate priority, since we feel that in practise it is actually quite rare to have a case where such a combining function should be arbitrarily modifiable by a user.
-In the real world, dependencies between signals often have a semantic significance which would be better handled internally to the receiver rather than in the mapper layer.
+In the real world, dependencies between signals often have a semantic significance which would be better handled internally to the sender or the receiver rather than in the mapper layer.
 Nonetheless, we hope to tackle this problem eventually.

 One impact of peer-to-peer messaging is that it may suffer from redundancy.
 In general it may be more efficient to send all data once to a central node, and then out once more to nodes that request it, at the expense of weighing down the bandwidth of that particular central node.
-In libmapper's case, if 50 nodes subscribe to a particular signal, it will be repeated that many times by the place where it originated.
+In libmapper's case, if 50 nodes subscribe to a particular signal, it will be repeated that many times by the originating node.
 Dealing with centralized-vs-decentralized efficiency issues by automatically optimizing decisions on how messages are distributed and where routing takes place is not impossible, but represents non-trivial work--for example, in libmapper the concept of